-What to Buy (and Not Buy) in November
+What to Buy (and Not to Buy) in November

 To buy or not to buy in November?
-That's the big question as the official kickoff to the biggest shopping season of the year begins.
-This is the month when seemingly everything is on sale, from electronics to apparel to appliances and furniture.
-So what's worth buying in November and what's worth waiting on?
+That's the big question as the biggest shopping season of the year kicks off.
+Seemingly everything is on sale this month, from electronics to apparel to appliances and furniture.
+So, what's worth buying in November -- and when is it worth waiting?

-Electronics.If you've been looking for the right time to refresh your TV inventory, November is your moment.
-With Black Friday and the holidays fast approaching, HDTVs will sink to their deepest discounts this month, and good deals should continue through December.
-Tablets and laptops will also see bargain offerings as the gift-buying momentum picks up.
+Electronics.If you've been waiting for the right time to buy a new TV, November is your moment.
+With Black Friday and the holidays fast approaching, prices on HDTVs sink to their deepest discounts this month, and good deals should continue through December.
+Tablets, laptops, digital cameras, and other consumer electronics also see bargain pricing as the gift-buying momentum picks up.

-Tools.Tool kits -- drill, wrench, and screwdriver sets -- make a welcome gift for the men on your list, and this month kicks off the prime time to buy one.
-Some of the best sales of the year will likely surface in the Black Friday and Cyber Monday extravaganzas and continue into December.
+Tools.Tool kits such as drill, wrench, and screwdriver sets make welcome gifts for DIYers, and this month kicks off the prime time to buy an assortment of practical tools.
+Some of the best sales of the year generally surface in the Black Friday and Cyber Monday extravaganzas and continue into December.

-While prepping for Thanksgiving dinner you also may be planning to clean the house.
-Good news here if your vacuum is on its last wheel -- you can get a new one this month for much less.
-The same goes for big and small appliances all through the house.
-Sales and discounts will be cropping up this month especially around, and during, Black Friday and Cyber Monday.
+Home Goods.If you're cleaning the house for holiday gatherings and discover your upright vacuum is on its last wheel, good news: You can save on a new one this month.
+The same goes for large and small appliances and furniture all through the house.
+Sales and discounts crop up in November, especially around Black Friday and Cyber Monday.

-Entertainment.DVDs and Blu-ray movies make excellent stocking stuffers, and with prices as low as $2 and $3 in Black Friday sales, you can pick up a few and save by buying in November.
+Entertainment.DVDs and Blu-ray movies make excellent stocking stuffers.
+With prices as low as $2 and $3 in Black Friday sales, shoppers can pick up a few and put the savings toward other items on their lists.

-Collectibles.Are you angling for a "Baby's First Christmas" ornament with the year prominently displayed?
+Collectibles.Are you angling for a "baby's first Christmas" ornament with the year prominently displayed?
 If so, wait until December to fork over the cash.
-Although the year's dated collectibles go on sale about now, better deals pop up in December.
+Although dated collectibles go on sale in November, better deals pop up in December.
 And if you can hold out until January, the price declines will be steeper yet -- on a very limited selection, however.

-Seasonal Produce and Food.November is a big month for food.
-Millions of people celebrate Thanksgiving with tables groaning under the weight of a hearty and tasty repast.
-Apples, pears, cranberries, plums, clementines, and pumpkins round out the seasonal assortment of fruit (yes, pumpkins are a fruit) while broccoli, leeks, cabbage, squash, cauliflower, parsnips, celery, chestnuts, potatoes, shallots, turnips, and yams make companionable in-season vegetables you should buy in November.
+Seasonal Produce.November is a big month for food.
+Thanksgiving tables groan under the weight of hearty repasts that incorporate seasonal produce.
+Apples, pears, cranberries, plums, clementines, and pumpkins round out the fall assortment of fruit (yes, pumpkins are a fruit) while broccoli, leeks, cabbage, squash, cauliflower, parsnips, celery, chestnuts, potatoes, shallots, turnips, and yams make companionable in-season vegetables to buy in November.

-You'll also find rock-bottom prices this month on turkey and other game, such as goose, pheasant, and venison.
-Buy one variety for your Thanksgiving feast and freeze a second for a December holiday dinner.
+Meats.Turkey and other game, such as goose, pheasant, and venison, typically form the core of winter holiday meals.
+Despite high demand, these meats often sell for discounted prices leading up to the feast days.
+Buy one variety for Thanksgiving dinner and freeze a second for a December holiday spread.